bcat1023/The-Idea-Grail/README.md

     * This is a beta development version
     * DO NOT USE THIS VERSION, it is incomplete

+## Security
+I know the security is bad on this repo, ill fix it eventually (v2 goals?)

 ## License

 This project is licensed under the GNU AGPLv3 License - see the LICENSE.md file for details